Vitols999/QMS-WIKI/DevelopingDocumentation.md

         [Text](../File)

-    or they will not be resolvable while you inspect your work online on the GitHub server or offline by manually [converting Markdown files to HTML][EditOffline].
+    or they will not be resolvable while you inspect your work online on the GitHub server or offline by manually [converting Markdown files to HTML][Workflow].

     For new QMapTool Markdown files, the prefix should be `../QMapTool/`.